Cameron Lindley

-Career

-Youth and college
+Youth and college career

 Lindley grew up in Carmel, Indiana and spent a majority of his youth career with Indiana Fire Juniors, Chicago Fire's youth soccer club.
 He played high school soccer and basketball at Guerin Catholic High School in Noblesville, Indiana.
 Following several seasons with the youth club, Lindley spent a season in the Premier Development League with Chicago FC United before attending college.
 He spent two years at the University of North Carolina at Chapel Hill, scoring seven goals in 43 regular season matches.

-Professional
+Professional career

+Orlando City (2018 – 2019)

 On January 18, 2018, Lindley's Homegrown rights were traded from Chicago Fire to Orlando City as Lindley signed a four-year deal with the Central Florida club.
 He made his professional debut in the season opener, a 1–1 draw at home to DC United.
-After starting three of the first four games of the season, Lindley failed to make another MLS appearance in 2018 and only made one US Open Cup appearance.
+After starting three of the first four games of the season, Lindley failed to make another Major League Soccer (MLS) appearance in 2018 and only made one US Open Cup appearance.

+St Louis FC (Loan, 2018)

 On May 24, 2018, he was loaned to Saint Louis FC and made one start before returning.

+Memphis 901 FC (Loan, 2019)

 On April 12, 2019, he was loaned to USL Championship team Memphis 901 FC and made 26 appearances in all competitions.
 On November 21, 2019, it was announced Lindley had his contract option for the 2020 season declined by Orlando as part of the end-of-season roster decisions.

+Indy Eleven (2020)

+Lindley joined USL Championship side Indy Eleven on February 18, 2020.
+Over the course of the shortened 2020 USL Championship season, Lindley made 12 total appearances, 9 of which were starts, for the club.
+Lindley made his first appearance for the club in a 2–1 home victory over Sporting Kansas City II on July 18, 2020.

+San Antonio FC (2021)

-After a season with USL Championship side Indy Eleven in 2020, it was announced Lindley would be with San Antonio FC in 2021.
+After a season with USL Championship side Indy Eleven in 2020, it was announced Lindley would sign with San Antonio FC ahead of the 2021 USL Championship season.
+Lindley played the majority of games for San Antonio that season, making 31 total league appearances including 23 starts.

+Colorado Springs Switchbacks (2022)

 On December 9, 2021, it was announced that Lindley would join USL Championship side Colorado Springs Switchbacks ahead of their 2022 season.
-During the 2022 season, Lindley was named USL Championship All-League.

-On December 1, 2022, Lindley made the move to his former club Indy Eleven ahead of the 2023 season.
+Lindley played 34 games for Colorado Springs, scoring 2 goals as he assisted the team to the Western Conference final in the USL Championship Playoffs, where they lost 2–0 to San Antonio, Lindley's former club.
+San Antonio would go on to win the Playoffs by defeating Louisville City 3–1 in the final.
+Lindley was named to the USL Championship All-League team at the end of the 2022 season.